David "Noodles" Aaronson: 1933

 After serving 12 years for the murder, Noodles is released from prison and picked up by Max.
 He returns to working with his gang.
 Mobster Frankie Minaldi gives the gang an assignment to rob a Detroit jeweler of some jewels together with 'Joe from Detroit' and then kill him.
 The gang does the job, Noodles rapes the woman who gave Joe the information needed to pull off the job, and they later shoot Joe and his gang in a car, with Noodles personally gunning down one of Joe's henchmen who had escaped the car and fled into a factory.

 The gang becomes further involved with the Mafia, and Noodles becomes re-involved with Deborah, a girl from his old neighborhood with whom he had had a relationship.
 He goes with her on an extravagant date, but he is left feeling rejected after she informs him she is leaving for Hollywood.
 She kisses him on the car ride home, but he refuses to stop and rapes her in front of his chauffeur.

 Max is eager to advance the gang's position, while Noodles has misgivings about what they are doing.
 After the repeal of Prohibition, Noodles leaves for Florida rather than join Max in working with the teamsters union.
 Max yields and goes to Florida with him, but then begins planning an impossible heist of the Federal Reserve Bank.
-After Noodles places an anonymous call, Max, Patsy, and Cockeye are killed in a gunfight with the police.
+Noodles places an anonymous call to the police, hoping that Max, Patsy, and Cockeye will be arrested before they can attempt the Federal Reserve job, which Noodles believes would be suicidal.
+Instead the police kill Max, Patsy, and Cockeye in a gunfight, during which Max's body is burned beyond recognition.
 Noodles' new girlfriend is murdered by the Syndicate, and Noodles hides out in an opium den.
 He escapes his pursuers and goes to retrieve the loot the gang had stashed years previously.
 When he finds the money gone, he flees to Buffalo, where he lives for 35 years under the name 'Robert Williams'.